jpdillingham/AWSPricingExplorer/README.md

-# AWSCatalog
+# AWS Pricing Explorer

-A front end for the AWS Pricing api, written with React and blueprintjs.
+A front end for the AWS Pricing Api, written in JavaScript with React and blueprintjs.